Free school meals

 Applications for free school meals are processed by schools.

-Your school may still ask you to complete a Free School Meals application form, this is because although your child is guaranteed free meals the school could still claim an extra £1300 Pupil Premium from central government if you are currently in receipt of one of the relevant benefits listed further down this page.
+Your school may still ask you to complete a Free School Meals application form, this is because although your child is guaranteed free meals the school could still claim up to an extra £1320 Pupil Premium from central government if you are currently in receipt of one of the relevant benefits listed further down this page.
 This money can be used in your child’s school to raise the attainment of pupils from lower income families and close the gap between them and their peers.

 Year 3 or older

 Under current regulations only children whose parents/guardians are in receipt of any of the following are entitled to free school meals:

 - Income Support

 Contribution-Based Job Seeker's Allowance does not qualify for free school meals

 Contribution-Based E&SA does not qualify for free school meals.